Matt Ross | Faculty Director

 Kevin Worthington | Maps and GIS Data Specialist

-Kevin Worthington is the Geospatial Data Manager within the Digital and Archives Services department at CSU Libraries.
+Kevin Worthington is the Geospatial Data Manager at CSU Libraries.
 He works in close collaboration with the Geospatial Centroid to support managing, storing, indexing, and sharing archival geospatial data.
 He has wide and varied experience in data science/analysis, programming, database management and web development.